fowlay/gerke-decoder/README.md

 beginning and end of a character is still based on tone/silence crossings.

-The pattern matching method is enabled by default.
-To use the tone/silence crossings method, specify
+3: Dips based: The extent of a character is determined from level crossings, as in method 1.
+Within the character a search is made for dips, by matching against a negative gaussian function with a width of about 1 TU.
+Dashes and dots are then identified from the positions of the dips.

-    -D 1
+The dips based method is enabled by default.
+Another method can be requested with the -D option.

 ### Threshold level